 Every day millions of blog posts are being published making it more difficult to separate your brand from the crowd.
 Keyword based content has transformed into a science of communication and psychology field.
 Being a creative wordsmith isn’t enough if you want to produce leads and increase your income.

-It is sad that even after 10 years of business blogging, still many companies and digital marketers treat blogging as a minor factor of their marketing strategy.
-Although, there are solid proofs how effective is to maintain an active blog into business websites, more than 70% of pro marketers lack engagement in this activity.
+It is so sad that even after 10 years of business blogging, still many companies and digital marketers treat blogging as a minor factor of their marketing strategy.
+Although, there are solid proofs of how effective is to maintain an active blog into business websites, more than 70% of pro marketers lack engagement in this activity.

 Embrace the fact that blogging should be one of your top priorities in your marketing strategy for you and your clients.